Legal Information (for OLC Institutional Member Libraries only)

 Public libraries can help prevent panic, provide accurate information, and quell rumors and misinformation about the virus.
-The ODH website has a number of resources available, including a new FAQ fact sheet and infographic that you can share on your library’s website and social media pages.
+The ODH website has a number of resources available, including a new FAQ fact sheet that you can share on your library’s website and social media pages.

 Libraries Should Work with Local Health Districts

 The OLC is encouraging libraries to continue to work with their county health departments who have the most up-to-date information for your local community.